linux-system-roles/mssql/README.md

 ![CI Testing](https://github.com/linux-system-roles/template/workflows/tox/badge.svg)

-This role installs, configures, and starts Microsoft SQL Server (MSSQL).
+This role installs, configures, and starts Microsoft SQL Server.

-The role also optimizes the operating system to improve performance and throughput for MSSQL by applying the `mssql` Tuned profile.
+The role also optimizes the operating system to improve performance and throughput for SQL Server by applying the `mssql` Tuned profile.

-The role currently uses MSSQL version 2019 only.
+The role currently only works with SQL Server2019.

 ## Requirements

-* MSSQL requires a machine with at least 2000 megabytes of memory.
+* SQL Server requires a machine with at least 2000 megabytes of memory.
-* You must configure the firewall to enable connections on the MSSQL TCP port that you set with the `mssql_tcp_port` variable.
+* You must configure the firewall to enable connections on the SQL Server TCP port that you set with the `mssql_tcp_port` variable.
 The default port is 1443.
-* Optional: If you want to input SQL statements and stored procedures to MSSQL, you must create a file with the `.sql` extension containing these SQL statements and procedures.
+* Optional: If you want to input T-SQL statements and stored procedures to SQL Server, you must create a file with the `.sql` extension containing these SQL statements and procedures.